-Canada is internationally recognized for having one of the best education systems in the world.
+Canada is internationally recognised for having one of the best education systems in the world.
 The Canadian government sets the educational standards for the whole country and then the thirteen provinces and territories are responsible for implementing them in their legislations.

 We have included a brief introduction to the Canadian education system for any readers unfamiliar with it before delving into the statistics.
 In this article, you will find statistics on the number of schools and students in Canada, funding, attendance, and tuition fees among other key information.